kroketio/chatripper/docs/building.md

 ### Requirements

-cIRCa runs exclusively on Linux.
+chatripper runs exclusively on Linux.
 On an Ubuntu based system, the system dependencies you can install are:

 ```bash